-- Use the IP address of the Droplet to SSH from a local terminal, making sure to do port forwarding with this option: -L 10000:localhost:10000
+- SSH from a local terminal into the Droplet, making sure to port forward with this option: -L 10000:localhost:10000

-- Create a user with sudo access, become that user, and change to their home directory
+- Create a sudo user, become that user, and change to their home directory

 - Fetch and run the installation script from https://gigantum.com/get-gigantum.sh

-As you can see, our SSH command connected port 10000 on our laptop to the same port on the Droplet.
-We also show what happens if you forget to change to the home directory for giguser.
-This allows us to use our browser to access Gigantum Client running on the remote.
+In the video below you can see the SSH connects port 10000 to the same port on the laptop, allowing us to use our browser to access the Gigantum Client on the remote.

-We've seen how we can easily use Gigantum and DigitalOcean as a way to supplement the computer we already have on our desk.
+Moving work between different clouds and machines doesn't have to be hard.
 The Gigantum Client makes it easy to pick up your work and move it where it needs to be.
-How can you take advantage of this kind of seamless portability?